sanskrit/raw_etexts/mixed/ebhAratI-sampat/stotrasAhityam/stotrasAhityasambaddhapustakAni/bhakttakusumAnjaliH.md

 arguments of Sri Sankaracharya, became a Sannyasin on whom the Acharya bestowed the title of Suresvara, who had already won literary fame by writing such classic works like the Brahmasiddhi etc. Mandanamisra, after he became Suresvara, wrote the famous Varttikas expounding in full the new doctrines of Advaita taught to him by his famous Guru, Sri Sankaracharya.

- Doctrinal differences in works like the Brahmasiddhi and the Varttikas are not necessarily a bar to the identity of authorship, particularly when the details of the doctrinal conversion of the confirmed Mimamsaka- Mandana into the convinced AdvaitinSuresvara are well authenticated, not to speak of some clear-cut doctrinal divergences descernible even in the teachings of the great Acharya SankaraBhagavatpada [himself.](# "For a fullur exposition of the views, pro and contra, see the Foreword and Indroduction prefixed to the Brahmasiddhi—Madras Government Oriental Manuscripts Library Series.")
+ Doctrinal differences in works like the Brahmasiddhi and the Varttikas are not necessarily a bar to the identity of authorship, particularly when the details of the doctrinal conversion of the confirmed Mimamsaka- Mandana into the convinced AdvaitinSuresvara are well authenticated, not to speak of some clear-cut doctrinal divergences descernible even in the teachings of the great Acharya SankaraBhagavatpada himself.[^3]

+[^3]: "For a fullur exposition of the views, pro and contra, see the Foreword and Indroduction prefixed to the Brahmasiddhi—Madras Government Oriental Manuscripts Library Series."

 ![](../books_images/U-IMG-1725883445Screenshot2024-09-091733002.png)